 Caltrans calculates performance targets for each objective in each goal area.
 The SHOPP investment plan allocates available funding to these objectives.
 Caltrans districts then develop multi-year project portfolios intended to achieve the stated performance targets for each goal area and objective.
 These project portfolios make up the project pool through which SHOPP programming is executed.
-Alignment with the goal areas means that SHOPP funding advances Safety, Equity-Livability, Climate and other goal areas, in addition to Stewardship while also aligning with national goals described further in the next chapter.
+Alignment with the goal areas means that SHOPP funding advances Safety, Equity-Livability, Climate and other goal areas, in addition to Stewardship while also aligning with national goals.